The first two verses of 1 Samuel 28 connect with the previous chapter, so they are examined in the commentary on 1 Samuel 27.

 g.
 It was Samuel: God allowed this strange appearance of Samuel because it accomplished two things.
 It re-confirmed the coming judgment upon King Saul in a dramatic way, and it taught the medium a powerful lesson about the danger of her occult craft.

 i.
 “I believe Samuel did actually appear to Saul; and that he was sent by the especial mercy of God to warn this infatuated king of his approaching death, that he might have an opportunity to make his peace with his Maker.”
 (Clarke)

 ii.
 When we close our ears to God He will find unusual – and perhaps uncomfortable – ways to speak to us.
 “That he did appear to Saul, there can be no question, but he did not come in response to her call.
 He was sent of God, for the express purpose of rebuking Saul for his unholy traffic with these evil things, and to pronounce his doom.”
 (Morgan)

 C. Samuel speaks to Saul.

 Now Samuel said to Saul, “Why have you disturbed me by bringing me up?”
 And Saul answered, “I am deeply distressed; for the Philistines make war against me, and God has departed from me and does not answer me anymore, neither by prophets nor by dreams.
 Therefore I have called you, that you may reveal to me what I should do.”
-Then Samuel said: “Why then do you ask me, seeing the Lord has departed from you and has become your enemy?
-And the Lord has done for Himself as He spoke by me.
-For the Lord has torn the kingdom out of your hand and given it to your neighbor, David.
-Because you did not obey the voice of the Lord nor execute His fierce wrath upon Amalek, therefore the Lord has done this thing to you this day.
+Then Samuel said: “So why do you ask me, seeing the LORD has departed from you and has become your enemy?
+And the LORD has done for Himself as He spoke by me.
+For the LORD has torn the kingdom out of your hand and given it to your neighbor, David.
+Because you did not obey the voice of the LORD nor execute His fierce wrath upon Amalek, therefore the LORD has done this thing to you this day.

 i.
 This is an indication to us of the reality of the world beyond.
 Though he passed from this world, Samuel was in a real place, living a real existence.